tinyms-ai/TIP/TIP-1.sample.md

 Each TIP must have a champion -- someone who writes the TIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The TIP champion (a.k.a.
 Author) should first attempt to ascertain whether the idea is TIP-able.
 Opening an [Issue](https://github.com/tinyms-ai/TIP/issues) is the best way to go about this.

 Vetting an idea publicly before going as far as writing an TIP is meant to save the potential author time.
-Asking the OHCF community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
+Asking the TinyMS community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where TinyMS ecosystem is used.

-Once the champion has asked the OHCF community as to whether an idea has any chance of acceptance, a draft TIP should be presented as a Pull Request.
+Once the champion has asked the TinyMS community as to whether an idea has any chance of acceptance, a draft TIP should be presented as a Pull Request.
 This gives the author a chance to flesh out the draft TIP; to make properly formatted, of high quality, and to address initial concerns about the proposal.

 If the TIP collaborators approves, the TIP editor will assign the TIP a number, label it as Standards Track, Informational, or Process, give it status "Draft", and add it to the git repository.
 The TIP editor will not unreasonably deny an TIP.
 Reasons for denying TIP status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the TinyMS ecosystem philosophy.